-In accordance with OSPAR Recommendation 2006/5, as only WBM cuttings were discharged to sea in association with the wells and sampling indicates that there is no other significant contamination of the cuttings discharged, no further investigation is necessary.
-Therefore, no further sampling-based evaluation of pile characteristics or comparison of potential management regimes for cuttings is required and any cuttings present can be allowed to degrade naturally.
-As stated above, seabed imagery has not observed any notable cuttings accumulation.
+As there are no overlapping multi-well locations where OBM contaminated cuttings have been discharged in the Glamis field, no visual indication of a cuttings pile being present and survey data indicate no significant sources of contamination, it is argued that no further sampling-based evaluation of pile characteristics or comparison of potential management regimes for cuttings is required.
+Any cuttings present can be allowed to degrade naturally, although as stated above, seabed imagery has not observed any notable cuttings accumulation or even deposition in this field.